Seeing a podiatrist for diabetes (updated for 2021) post and video.

-At PridePlus Health we strive to offer the greatest, most comprehensive podiatry service around.
+At PridePlus Health we offer the greatest, most comprehensive podiatry service around.
+Just ask us!
 When it comes to diabetes and its potential effects on feet, we’re firm believers in education, independence and self management where possible.

-You are then provided verbal and written education on what you can do to manage your risk level and reduce the likelihood of complications.
+Once we know you’re risk level we’ll work with you to manage your risk level and reduce the likelihood of complications.

 The simple traffic light system with green/amber/red colouring helps you stay on top of things which are relevant to you.

-The material has been produced by PridePlus Health and adapted from the very successful evidence-based program started in the NHS in the UK.
+Our 🚦 system has been produced by our team of experienced podiatrists.
+It’s been adapted and iterated over the years from a very successful evidence-based program which started in the NHS in the UK.

 So, what tests are used to determine my foot risk?